Sign in

 • Improved Dough Handling

-Enzymes such as protease and xylanase enhance dough elasticity and extensibility, making it easier to work with during kneading and shaping.
-This ensures consistent results, whether in small-batch or large-scale baking.
+Enzymes like protease and xylanase increase dough elasticity and extensibility, facilitating easier manipulation during kneading and shaping.
+This consistency in results is vital for both small-batch and large-scale baking.

 • Extended Shelf Life